Program and Certificate Search

 Students applying at the end of their first year (minimum 4.0 completed credits), must have a grade of at least 64% in PSY100Y5 and a CGPA of at least 2.0.

-Students who do not meet these requirements and/or students who apply after second year must have a psychology average of at least 64% (based on a minimum of 1.5 completed credits in psychology) as well as an AGPA of at least 2.0.
-Both these requirements are based on all courses taken during students' most recent academic year (including Summer, when applicable).
+Students who do not meet these requirements and/or students who apply after second year must have a psychology average of at least 64%, based on a minimum of 1.5 FCE of PSY/JLP credits completed in the most recent academic year.
+If more than 1.5 FCE of PSY/JLP credits are completed in that year, the average will be calculated using all such courses.
+Additionally, students must have an AGPA of at least 2.0.
+Both requirements are based on all courses taken during the student’s most recent academic year (including Summer, when applicable).

 Completion Requirements: